Vojinovic-M/backend-spring-boot-restful-api/README.md

 Finally, the repository maps the data gotten from the entity to the model.
 Reaching the model, voila, request results are shown to the user!

-**I recommend approaching the application through the Postman platform.**
+**I recommend approaching the application through the Postman platform for the moment while the frontend is still in development.**
 To have access to the functions, the user must sign up (POST auth/signup) and reenter the credentials (POST auth/login).
-That will generate a token which should be entered in the Authorization tab of Postman (Bearer TOken) on the tab where you're using different endpoints.
+That will generate a token which should be entered in the Authorization tab of Postman (Bearer Token) on the tabs where you're using different endpoints.

 Available endpoints at the moment: </br>